Though the exact reason has not yet been pinned the cases of congenital heart defects is on the rise among newborn.

 There are more than 35 types of CHD most of which fall under the following types:

 - Holes in the walls of the heart chambers or in the blood vessels originating from the heart.
 If the hole is in the wall between right and left ventricles, it is called ventricular septal; between right and left atrium, it is called atrial septal.
-If the hole is between pulmonary artery and the aorta, it is called patent ductus arteriosus.
+If the hole is between the pulmonary artery and the aorta, it is called patent ductus arteriosus.

 - Obstructed blood flow due to narrow blood vessels and valves.
 Pulmonary stenosis (narrowing of the pulmonary valve) and Aortic stenosis (narrowing of the aortic valve) are the most common ones.